silviamaggi/smd-com/_posts/2024-06-02-design-digested-54.md

   - usability
   - design
 description: "Design, Digested 54.
 Design for healthy habits, and for positive impact on society"
-excerpt: "Three articles I read last week and found informative, funny, and uplifting."
+excerpt: "Three articles that I found informative, funny, and uplifting."
 featuredimage: true
 featimage-alt: ""
 featimage-class: 'u-featured'